 On a panel in May 2019, we want to discuss the opportunities and risks of CCS as a climate mitigation technology.
 The focus will be on the “ethics of responsibility”.
 Would it be responsible to bet on a technology that may imply a residual risks (e.g. of leakages) in the near or more remote future?
 Is it, on the other hand, responsible to discontinue the development of a technology that many climate researcher consider important to contain global warming?

 - Eve Tamme, Senior Advisor - International Climate Change Policy, Global CCS Institute

 - Evelyn Nyandoro, Manager for the South African Centre for Carbon Capture and Storage (SACCCS), South Africa (via Skype)

-Wednesday, 16 October 2019: Industry 4.0 and Artificial Intelligence – Towards a bright future or mass unemployment and Orwellian societies?
+Wednesday, 16 October 2019: Digital revolution – Towards a bright future or mass unemployment and Orwellian societies?

 The digital revolution has changed human interaction significantly since the launching of the first personal computer end of the 1970s and the first smartphone in 1996.
 Today, even in African LDCs, most people have access to a mobile phone, 80% of the world population are using the internet.
 Around 25 billion devices globally are connected in the “Internet of Things”.

 What are the promises and perils of “Industry 4.0” and artificial intelligence, globally and in different world regions?
 Possible impacts are not mainly related to the environmental dimension of sustainability but to the decent work agenda (quantity and quality of jobs), the global division of labor and to issues of data security and privacy.

 The last panel before the summer break shall discuss these issues, focusing on the issue of what scientific methods and instruments we have at hand to predict developments in a fast moving technology field with all-embracing effects.

 - Balaji Parthasarathy (International Institute of Information Technology, Bangalore, India)